rakshitambi7a/TechTurtles_KOC29_CipherSchools/README.md

 # TechTurtles_KOC29_CipherSchools
-## Mini Web Project for University
+## Mini Project on Web for University
 ### Demo Landing Page for a Fitness Center
 #### Created by just using CSS and HTML